kubeshop/testkube-docs/docs/articles/resource-groups.md

 ## Creating a New Resource Group

-Select the [Create a new group] button in the overview above, you will be prompted for the name, slug and description (The slug is a human-friendly identifier used in URLs):
+Select the [Create a new group] button in the overview above and you will be prompted for the name, slug and description (The slug is a human-friendly identifier used in URLs):

 ![Create Resource Group](images/create-resource-group.png)